-We currently have two vacancies on our board.
+We have a Parent Vacancy and Co-Opted Vacancy available on our board.

-Please speak to Aoife or Brooke if you are interested or require any further information.
+Please speak to Brooke or Corrie if you are interested and would like to find out more.

 Alastair has worked in commerce and finance for 35 years, after qualifying as an accountant.
 In addition, he has been a trustee for 25 years of a charity that raised £15m to restore an architecturally important church in London.

 His 3 children still carry with them, 20 years on, the happy legacies of their time at an inspiring nursery school and primary school.
 After moving to Bristol in 2017 and learning about RCC, he is excited to be working with Redcliffe Nursery and its governing body in pursuit of the school's objectives, and ensuring that the school continues to be able to give such an exceptional experience to its children.